Mikhail Tugan-Baranovsky: Political activities

-In 1895, Tugan-Baranovsky and his co-thinker Peter Struve joined the Free Economical Association, of which he became the chairman in 1896.
+In 1895 Tugan-Baranovsky and his co-thinker Peter Struve joined the Free Economical Association, of which he became the chairman in 1896.
 In December of that year he published a seminal article of Marxist theory, frequently reprinted, "The Significance of the Economic Factor in History", which drew the attention and written replies of leading narodnik critics such as Vasily Vorontsov and Nikolay Mikhaylovsky.

 In April 1900, Tugan-Baranovsky participated in the organizational meeting to create the Iskra newspaper, which later became the basis for the creation of the Russian Social Democratic Labor Party.
 While he consistently expressed Marxist economic and political ideas in this period, there is no indication that Tugan-Baranovsky ever joined the underground Social Democratic movement which was then emerging in Russia.

-It was also during this time that his magnum opus, The Russian Factory in Past and Present appeared.
+It was also during this time that his "magnum opus", The Russian Factory in Past and Present appeared.
 The publication of this book led in 1898 to Tugan-Baranovsky receiving a doctorate degree from Moscow University.

-From 1901 to 1905, Tugan-Baranovsky participated in the public life of the Poltava region where he joined the local zemstvo (a form of local government).
+From 1901 to 1905 Tugan-Baranovsky participated in the public life of the Poltava region where he joined the local zemstvo (a form of local government).
 Later he returned to St. Petersburg, lecturing as private docent and as professor in the economics departments of various local polytechnic and commercial institutes and also at the private university of Shaniavsky in Moscow.

 After February Revolution 1917 in Russian Empire he went back in Ukraine where he became a Finance minister in the government of Central Council of Ukraine (August – November 1917).
-Then he founded Ukrainian National University, Institute of Economic condition, and Demographic Institute in Kyiv.
+Then he founded Ukrainian National University, Institute of Economic condition, and Demographic Institute in Kiev.
 The member of National Academy of Sciences of Ukraine (1918), a head of social-economic department (1919).